Course outline

 Typical problems that will be addressed are thermal, chloride ingress modelling, and even moisture diffusion.
 The course provides demonstrations and exercises on different computational methods for simple differential equations, numerical solution strategies, explicit and implicit discretization, finite difference method, boundary conditions and implementation.

 The course is to train students who are beginners and/or have no modelling experience, on how to solve partial differential equations and to become familiar with numerical solution strategies for common physical problems in construction materials.
+In particular, here two methods will be highlighted : (i) the finite difference method in space with explicit time-stepping, (ii) the finite element method in space with implicit time-stepping.

-Lecturer: Dr Boumediene Nedjar (Université Gustave Eiffel)
+Lecturer: Dr Boumediene Nedjar (Université d'Evry Paris-Saclay)

 Reliability, risk and decision analyses